Summary (full details below):

 This has 2 major benefits:

-- Your website resides as close as possible to the visitor accessing it, wherever they may be, and that speeds up the page load time for that visitor
+- Your website resides as close as possible to the visitor accessing it, wherever they may be, which speeds up the page load time for that visitor

 - When a new malware threat is detected the required protection code is updated centrally and immediately implemented in the firewall protection for all the servers world-wide

 - Is protected dynamically against existing, new and emerging malware threats

 Why would this be important?

 Because cyber-crime is one of the fastest real growth industries around today, as this diagram illustrates, with thanks to Secureworks: